GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Return

+BeRTA will send back to all subscribers the applied stop and play commands for all sources

 Once the recording is completed, `/source/playAndRecord <string filename> true` is sent back to the sender.
 In case the recording is not possible, `/source/playAndRecord <string filename> false` is sent back to the sender.

 #### Example

-BeRTA receives: `/source/playAndRecord c:/tmp/file.mat mat 10`
+BeRTA receives: `/source/playAndRecord SoundSource1 C:/tmp/testingRecord mat 3`

+BeRTA immediately sends back to all subscribers: `/source/stop SoundSource1`, `/source/stop SoundSource2` and `/source/play SoundSource1`,

-BeRTA sends back to the sender, after 10 seconds: `/source/playAndRecord c:/tmp/file.mat true`
+After 3 seconds, BeRTA sends back to the sender: `/source/playAndRecord c:/tmp/file.mat true`

 <!----------------------------------------------------------------------------------->
 ---